lawrencethomp/automation-practice/README.md

 Selenium Webdriver Javascript for Automation functionality

 # Test Documentation
 As QA writing these, we will be writing this as though there is a hypothetical business document.
+There will also be writeups for decisions on what was done.

 ## File Structure
 File Structure is borrowed from [Automation Testing with Selenium JavaScript](https://www.lambdatest.com/blog/automation-testing-with-selenium-javascript/)